PRELUDE TO THE RESURRECTION

 Again we see that the eternal life of which the Lord Jesus speaks is pointed toward the raising of the body in the Day of Resurrection.
 He is saying here that meat and potatoes are not real food, because they do not make the body immortal.

-Whoever eats my flesh and drinks my blood remains in me, and I in him.
-(John 6:56)
+He who eats My flesh and drinks My blood abides in Me, and I in him.
+(John 6:56—NKJV)

 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 (John 6:57)

 I use the verse above a good deal in my writing and preaching.
 It sums up the true life of the Christian disciple.
 The Lord Jesus lives because of, or from, or by, the Father.
 It is the will of God that we live by Jesus Christ in precisely the same manner.

 The Father and Christ are in perfect union.
 Christ speaks as the living God is speaking.
 Christ thinks as the living Father is thinking.
 Christ acts as the living Father is acting.
 This precisely is how we are to live.
 We are to think as the living Christ is thinking.
 We are to speak as the living Christ is speaking.
 We are to act as the living Christ is acting.
 Such a life is possible only as we are feeding on Christ continually.
 We do not just eat Christ, we feed on Christ, just as horses and cattle feed on hay.
 We are to eat Christ, graze on Christ, all the day long.